AdiPadi2703/Easel/README.md

 ## Overview

 This is a simple art gallery where people can create and account, post there art and get feedback in the form of comments and/or likes.  <br><br>I mainly used this project to get started with full stack development.
 The site was originally deployed to Vercel, but I took it down under the future prospect of the site being difficult to maintain.
-All of the deployment logs are available in this repository.
 <br>
 <br>
 You can still run this on your local machine: <br>